|Name||Dave Donaldson Black River WMA|

 - This area is in the Black River Flood Prone Region.
 Click here for details.

-- Hubble Lake is closed to all hunting, exept teal hunting during the early teal season.
+- Hubble Lake is closed to hunting except teal hunting during the early teal season.

 - Nonresident waterfowl hunters need a Nonresident Wildlife Management Area Waterfowl Hunting Permit.

 - Winchester WRA (all of Section 21 and part of Section 16, Township 19N, Range 3E lying south of Black River) and Brookings moist-soil units are closed to access Nov.
 1 and reopen to access Feb.
 16, except for deer modern gun youth hunt permit holders (Nov.
 5-6) and deer muzzleloader permit holders (Oct.
 22-26).

 The Black River WMA was originally named after the Black River that flows through the area.
 After his retirement in 1977, Dave Donaldson, an employee of the Game and Fish Commission for over 30 years was honored by the renaming of the area.

 The AGFC owns about 25,000 acres in Clay, Randolph and Green counties.